uyphancong/Capstone-Project/README.md

 ---

 ##  License
-This project is released under the **MIT License**.
+This project is for academic and portfolio purposes only.
-Data used is anonymised and solely for academic purposes.
+All rights reserved.
+No part of this project, including code, data, or visualisations, may be copied, reused, or redistributed without written permission from the authors.

 ---